How important is your shipping to the success of your business?

 1. Free Shipping

 Free shipping is the daddy of all shipping options.
-If you want proof of how much it can deliver for your store, look no further than the a/b test that Red Door did for Nuface, a cosmetics ecommerce site.
+If you want proof of how much it can deliver for your store, look no further than the free shipping A/B test that Red Door did for Nuface, a cosmetics ecommerce site.
 Results showed that free shipping delivered a whopping 90% increase in orders, with an additional AOV increase of 7.32%!

 But the thing with free shipping is it's free for the customer but not for you.